bouwe77/temba/readme.md

 ### MongoDB

-When starting Temba, you can use it for sending your requests to it immediately.
+When starting Temba, you can send your requests to it immediately.
 However, then the data resides in memory and is flushed as soon as the server restarts.
 To persist your data, provide the `connectionString` config setting for your MongoDB database:

 ```js
 const config = {